Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Introduction

-While mixed-integer GNEPs remain relatively unexplored, there is growing interest in the study of general formulations of non-convex standard Nash equilibrium problems.
-A notable development in this direction is the emergence of integer programming games (IPGs), first introduced by the seminal work of \textcite{Koeppe11}, where each player's optimization problem involves minimizing a continuous function over a fixed polyhedral feasible set with partially integral variables.
-Since then, IPGs are the subject of intensive research; see, e.g., \textcite{carvalho2018existence}, \textcite{Carvalho21}, \textcite{carvalho2022computing}, \textcite{carvalho2023integer}, \textcite{cronert2022equilibrium}, \textcite{dragotto2023zero}, \textcite{guo2021copositive}, \textcite{kirst2022branch}, \textcite{KleerS17} and \textcite{PiaFM17}.
-Among these works, \textcite{dragotto2023zero} and \textcite{kirst2022branch} are the ones most closely related to ours due to their focus on \emph{pure} NE as well as their adaptation of classic techniques from mixed-integer linear optimization such as branching or cutting. \textcite{kirst2022branch} propose a branch-and-bound algorithm for computing the set of all approximate equilibria within a specified error tolerance for IPGs with box-constraints.
+While mixed-integer GNEPs remain relatively unexplored, there is growing interest in the study of general formulations of nonconvex Nash equilibrium problems.
+A notable development in this direction is the emergence of integer programming games (IPGs), first introduced in the seminal work by \textcite{Koeppe11}, where each player's optimization problem involves minimizing a continuous function over a fixed polyhedral feasible set with partially integral variables.
+Since then, IPGs are the subject of intensive research; see, e.g., \textcite{carvalho2018existence, carvalho2022computing,carvalho2023integer,Carvalho21,cronert2022equilibrium, PiaFM17,KleerS17,guo2021copositive,kirst2022branch,dragotto2023zero}.
+Among these works, \textcite{kirst2022branch,dragotto2023zero} are the ones most closely related to ours due to their focus on \emph{pure} NE as well as their adaptation of classic techniques from mixed-integer linear optimization such as branching or cutting. \textcite{kirst2022branch} propose a branch-and-bound algorithm for computing the set of all approximate equilibria within a specified error tolerance for IPGs with box-constraints.
 By exploiting this special structure, their approach relies on rules that identify and eliminate regions of the feasible space that cannot contain any equilibria. \textcite{dragotto2023zero} address the computation, enumeration, and selection of Nash equilibria in IPGs with purely integral strategy spaces using a cutting-plane algorithm.
-In contrast to our branch-and-bound framework, their method solves integer programs at intermediate steps and does not involve branching on fractional points.
+In contrast to our framework, their method solves integer problems at intermediate steps and thus is a multi-tree method while our method is a single-tree branch-and-cut algorithm that is not restricted to pure integer games.